Yes, that happened back in 2011

 With the benefit of hindsight, though, I can admit that I made major mistakes along the way.

-If I had the chance to go back, here’s a few things I would have changed:
+If I had the chance to go back, here’s what I’d do differently:

 - Write More – I think in total, I wrote 10-15 blog posts.
 That’s it.
 Had I made a commitment to write more, it may have grown and actually stayed within Google’s good graces.